Philosophical presentism: Historical antecedents

 Augustine of Hippo proposed that the present is analogous to a knife edge placed exactly between the perceived past and the imaginary future and does not include the concept of time.
 Proponents claim this should be self-evident because, if the present is extended, it must have separate parts.
 These parts must be simultaneous if they are truly a part of the present.
 According to early philosophers, time cannot be simultaneously past and present and hence not extended.
 Contrary to Saint Augustine, some philosophers propose that conscious experience is extended in time.
 For instance, William James said that time is "the short duration of which we are immediately and incessantly sensible".
+H. Scott Hestevlod has argued for (but not endorsed) the idea that presentists may grant the present some duration, whereas the eternalists may not.
 Other early presentist philosophers include the Indian Buddhist tradition.
-H. Scott Hestevlod has argued for (but not endorsed) the idea that presentists may grant the present some duration, whereas the eternalists may not.
 Fyodor Shcherbatskoy, a leading scholar of the modern era on Buddhist philosophy, has written extensively on Buddhist presentism: "Everything past is unreal, everything future is unreal, everything imagined, absent, mental... is unreal.
 Ultimately, real is only the present moment of physical efficiency [i.e., causation]."

 According to J. M. E. McTaggart's "The Unreality of Time", there are two ways of referring to events: the 'A Series' (or 'tensed time': yesterday, today, tomorrow) and the 'B Series' (or 'untensed time': Monday, Tuesday, Wednesday).
 Presentism posits that the A Series is fundamental and that the B Series alone is not sufficient.
 Presentists maintain that temporal discourse requires the use of tenses, whereas the "Old B-Theorists" argued that tensed language could be reduced to tenseless facts (Dyke, 2004).
 Note that presentism is a thesis about what exists in time, rather than what time is like.
 The A-series does not necessarily entail presentism nor vice versa.
 Tim Maudlin is described (although not by himself) as an A-theorist and an eternalist, although this is an uncommon combination.

 Arthur N. Prior has argued against un-tensed theories with the following ideas: the meaning of statements such as "Thank goodness that's over" is much easier to see in a tensed theory with a distinguished, present now.
 Similar arguments can be made to support the theory of egocentric presentism (or perspectival realism), which holds that there is a distinguished, present self.
 Vincent Conitzer has made a similar argument connecting A-theory with the vertiginous question.
 According to Conitzer, arguments in favor of A-theory are more effective as arguments for the combined position of both A-theory being true and the "I" being metaphysically privileged from other perspectives.